The Association Model African Union Bayreuth e.V.

 How can I become a part of MAU Bayreuth?

 Interested persons can take part in the activities of the Association.
-In particular the Association welcomes warmly people who are interested in Africa and want to get in touch with people from different backgrounds, studies, countries.
-There joining MAU does not necessarely requiere pre-knowledge on Africa or Africa related topics.
+In particular, the Association welcomes warmly people who are interested in Africa and want to get in touch with people from different backgrounds, studies, countries.
+There joining MAU does not necessarily require pre-knowledge on Africa or Africa related topics.
 Because through the participation in the associations’ events one acquires knowledge on Africa with a huge possibility to exchange with African members of the Association.

 How often do you meet?
 And how one can join?